Rocketmen: Axis of Evil: Weapons

 The thing that separates this game from most shooters is that the weapons are not bullet-limited; they are time-limited.
 When someone picks up a weapon, that player can shoot it as much as they'd like until the timer runs out.
 There are a few different weapon-choices.
 The starting pistol is slow and weak, but it is really only a stand-in until a better weapon is found; the shotgun is the next weapon found, and it utilizes a powerful scatter shot; the Razor fires sawblades which bounce off of walls and wreak havok; the laser shoots slow bullets that travel through anyone they touch; and the Vulcan fires a quick, double stream of bullets.
 There are also secondary weapons such as landmines and rockets that allow for additional tactics.

 Reception

 The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.
 Official Xbox Magazine gave it an early positive review while the game was still in development.

 Rocketmen: It Came From Uranus

-A followup, Rocketmen: It Came From Uranus, appeared on the ESRB ratings, rated E10+ as well.
+A followup, Rocketmen: It Came From Uranus also developed by A.C.R.O.N.Y.M.
+Games and Eyerisk Studios, appeared on the ESRB ratings, rated E10+ as well.
 A removed post from Capcom's blog stated the expansion would be released on Wednesday, May 14, 2008 for Xbox Live Arcade and Thursday, May 15 for PlayStation Network.
 The expansion included 3 maps, 3 main weapons, 2 secondary weapons, and new enemies.